Oia20/dement.dev/README.md

 - Improve light theming
 - Spacing adjustments
 - Nav corrections, and scroll to correct section
-- Curson follower.
+- Cursor follower.
 - Add all projects
 - Add all work
-- Reword my about.
+- x Reword my about.